-d) that these single-entry validation limits have been derived from aggregate epfd masks contained in Tables 1A to 1D, assuming a maximum effective number of non-GSO FSS systems of 3.5;
+d) that these single-entry validation limits have been derived from aggregate epfd masks contained in Tables 1A to 1D of Annex 1, assuming a maximum effective number of non-GSO FSS systems of 3.5;

-e) that the aggregate interference caused by all co-frequency non-GSO FSS systems in these frequency bands into GSO FSS systems should not exceed the aggregate epfd levels in Tables 1A to 1D;
+e) that the aggregate interference caused by all co-frequency non-GSO FSS systems in these frequency bands into GSO FSS systems should not exceed the aggregate epfd limits in Tables 1A to 1D of Annex 1;

+f) that to achieve the objective in considering e), administrations operating non-GSO FSS systems would need to establish in collaboration, through consultation meetings, the evaluation of aggregate interference levels of all concerned space stations and the implementation of measures to ensure that the emission of those non-GSO FSS space stations do not exceed the aggregate epfd limits required for the protection of GSO FSS networks;

-f) that WRC-97 decided, and WRC-2000 confirmed, that non-GSO FSS systems in the frequency bands in question are to mutually coordinate the use of frequencies in these frequency bands under the provisions of No. 9.12;
+g) that WRC-97 decided, and WRC-2000 confirmed, that non-GSO FSS systems in the frequency bands in question are to mutually coordinate the use of frequencies in these frequency bands under the provisions of No. 9.12;

-g) that the orbital characteristics of such systems are likely to be inhomogeneous;
+h) that the orbital characteristics of such systems are likely to be inhomogeneous;

-h) that, as a result of this likely inhomogeneity, the aggregate epfd levels from multiple non-GSO FSS systems will not be directly related to the actual number of systems sharing a frequency band, and the number of such systems operating co-frequency is likely to be small;
+i) that, as a result of this likely inhomogeneity, the aggregate epfd levels from multiple non-GSO FSS systems will not be directly related to the actual number of systems sharing a frequency band;

-i) that the possible misapplication of single-entry limits should be avoided,
+j) that the possible misapplication of single-entry limits should be avoided,

 recognizing

-a) that non-GSO FSS systems are likely to need to implement interference mitigation techniques to mutually share frequencies;
+a) that non-GSO FSS systems may need to implement interference mitigation techniques to mutually share frequencies;

-b) that, on account of the use of such interference mitigation techniques, it is likely that the number of non-GSO systems will remain small, as will the aggregate interference caused by non-GSO FSS systems into GSO systems;

-c) that, notwithstanding considering d) and e) and recognizing b), there may be instances where the aggregate interference from non-GSO systems could exceed the interference levels given in Tables 1A to 1D;
+b) that, notwithstanding considering d) and e), there may be instances where the aggregate interference from non-GSO systems could exceed the interference levels given in Tables 1A to 1D of Annex 1;

-d) that administrations operating GSO systems may wish to ensure that the aggregate epfd produced by all operating co-frequency non-GSO FSS systems in the frequency bands referred to in considering a) above into GSO FSS and/or GSO BSS networks does not exceed the aggregate interference levels given in Tables 1A to 1D,
+c) that administrations operating GSO networks may wish to ensure that the aggregate epfd produced by all operating co-frequency non-GSO FSS systems in the frequency bands referred to in considering a) above into GSO FSS and/or GSO BSS networks does not exceed the aggregate interference levels given in Tables 1A to 1D of Annex 1;

+d) that there is no suitable methodology for calculating the aggregate epfd produced by non-GSO FSS systems operating co-frequency in the frequency bands referred to in considering a) above into GSO FSS and GSO BSS networks;

+e) that there is no existing methodology to adapt the operation of all non-GSO FSS systems operating co-frequency in the frequency bands referred to in considering a) above to ensure that the aggregate epfd limits given in Tables 1A to 1D of Annex 1 are met;

+f) that exceedance of the aggregate interference levels given in Tables 1A to 1D of Annex 1 may occur before the methodologies mentioned in recognizing d) and e) above are made available to the membership and that, in such a case, the provisions included in No. 22.5K of the Radio Regulations apply;

+g) that the single-entry limits may be exceeded on the territory of any country whose administration has so agreed (see No. 22.5CA),

 noting

-Recommendation ITU-R S.1588 “Methodologies for calculating aggregate downlink equivalent power flux-density produced by multiple non-geostationary fixed-satellite service systems into a geostationary fixed-satellite service network”,
+that Recommendation ITU-R S.1588 provides methodologies for calculating aggregate downlink equivalent power flux-density produced by multiple non-geostationary fixed-satellite service systems into a geostationary fixed-satellite service network,

 resolves